OlegApanovich/import-products-from-gsheet-for-woo-importer/README.md

 26. Download json file to your computer and open it with any text editor.

 27. In the json find 'client_email' it should looks something like it 'test11@gsheet-product-importer.iam.gserviceaccount.com'.
-Copy it for the next step
+Copy it for the next step.

 28. On your [google drive page](https://drive.google.com/drive/my-drive) open google sheet import file that you will use.
 Remember that import supports only native google-apps.spreadsheet file type.